grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs.md

 ## How they work

-The metrics-generator processes traces and generates service graphs in the form of prometheus metrics.
+The metrics-generator processes traces and generates service graphs in the form of Prometheus metrics.

 Service graphs work by inspecting traces and looking for spans with parent-children relationship that represent a request.
 The processor uses the [OpenTelemetry semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/README.md) to detect a myriad of requests.